miklevin/MikeLev.in/pipulate.md

   <img src="/pipulate-ai-seo.svg" alt="Pipulate Free & Open Source SEO with and for LLMs">
 </div>

+## Primarily Packaging Jupyter Notebooks

-Pipulate is a packaging of Python Jupyter Notebooks for popular use.
-They look and feel like web apps, without you having to actually look at Python code.
+Pipulate is the packaging of Python Jupyter Notebooks to look and feel like web apps without users having to actually look at the Python code.
+It has much broader application than SEO, but that's what I lead with since it's what I do.

 SEOs will probably know the concept of Notebooks as Google Colab.
 Pipulate is like that but without the cloud-dependencies, cost, or even having to look at